joergen7/devilfish-flotilla/setup.rst

 Download the mod from `subguru.com <http://subguru.com/downloads.html>`_.
 The download link exposes the archive ``LWAMI_208_Full.zip``.
 Extract it using a decompression program like `7-Zip <https://www.7-zip.org/>`_.
 The archive contains three files, among them the executable ``LwAmi_308_Full.exe``.
 When you run the executable the installer asks for the location of the game files.
 After the installation finishes a dialog opens where you can select the mods to activate.
 You need only ``LwAmi_Mod``.
 All other components are cosmetic.

-You can reopen the mod selection menu by running the executable ``JSGME.exe`` that the installer creates in the game directory.
+You can reopen the mod selection dialog by running the executable ``JSGME.exe`` that the installer creates in the game directory.

 Multiplayer with Hamachi
 ------------------------